 If you are interested in Bayesian statistics:

-R is a free and open source programming language.
-It is a complete, interactive, object-oriented language with a focus on data analysis.
-In R statistical environment you can carry out a variety of statistical and graphical techniques.
-For instance, linear and non-linear modeling, classical statistical tests, time-series analysis, classification, and many more can be carried using both frequentist and Bayesian paradigms.
-Many new and exiting methods are developed in R meaning that if you learn R you have the possibility to use pioneering techniques.
-There are to many good resources and packages.
+What is R?
+R is a free and open-source programming language.
+It is a complete, interactive, object-oriented language focusing on data analysis.
+In R statistical environment, you can carry out a variety of statistical and graphical techniques.
+For instance, linear and non-linear modeling, classical statistical tests, time-series analysis, classification, and many more can be carried out using frequentist and Bayesian paradigms.
+Many new and exciting methods are developed in R, meaning that if you learn R, you can use pioneering techniques.
+There are too many good resources and packages.
 You can find some resources on learning R in my post: R resources for Psychologists.

 Which language should I learn (Python vs. R)?

-Python and R are, both, some the most popular languages for data analysis.
+Python and R are some of the most popular languages for data analysis.
 As previously mentioned, while Python is a general-purpose language with an easy-to-understand syntax, R’s functionality is developed with statisticians in mind (“language for statisticians by statisticians”).
-If your primarily interest is doing data analysis R is probably the language to begin with.
-Python, on the other side, enables you to create experiments and may be good to start with if you need to program your experiments.
-The amount of data science libraries for Python is increasing so in the future maybe it will be the one for statistics also.
+If your primary interest is doing data analysis, R is probably the language, to begin with.
+On the other hand, Python enables you to create experiments and may be good to start with if you need to program your experiments.
+The amount of data science libraries for Python is increasing, so in the future, maybe it will be the one for statistics.
 Whichever you choose, I suggest that you learn one at a time.

 How can you learn to program?

 Learning programming is, of course, not easy.
-There are really good resources available, and with the right motivation you can learn how to program.
-If you are early in your career (Master, Ph.D., or Post-doc) the time you spend now on learning programming now will be rewarding in many ways.
-It is both challenging and fun, and may change your way of thinking.
+Excellent resources are available, and you can learn how to program with the right motivation.
+If you are early in your career (Master, Ph.D., or Post-doc), the time you spend now on learning programming will be rewarding in many ways.
+It is both challenging and fun and may change your way of thinking.
 It will also make your research easier to reproduce.
 Join the Open Science movement and upload your scripts on, for instance, GitHub or Bitbucket.
 This will enable other researchers to run your exact analysis.
 What do you think?
-Programming is essential or nothing for a Psychologist?
+Is programming essential or nothing for a Psychologist?